Unit title guidance

 Unit Titles Act 2010

 The Unit Titles Act 2010 includes disclosure requirements for buying and selling unit title properties such as apartments and townhouse developments.
-Vendors must supply formal disclosures to buyers at three separate stages of a transaction:
+Vendors must supply formal disclosures to buyers at two separate stages of a transaction:

-• Before any sale and purchase agreement is signed.
+- Before any sale and purchase agreement is signed.

-• Before the settlement date.
+- Before the settlement date.

 These disclosure requirements only apply to unit title developments.
 You can tell if a property is a unit title development because the record of title will state either ‘stratum in freehold’ or ‘stratum in leasehold’.
 If in doubt, check with a lawyer or licensed conveyancing practitioner.